fromage-fraser/dd-gui/README.md

   command.
 Status gauges clamp GMCP current values to their reported maximums and keep their fills inside their parent panels.
 Enemy hitpoints are rendered in a dedicated overlay below the enemy text, so the red gauge remains visible when the enemy console refreshes.
+The compass has the same shared braided frame as the main panels, and keyboard/button movement uses the same brief border-only pressed highlight.

-The main MUD console and panel consoles use the profile's shared dark scrollbar
+The main MUD console and panel consoles use the profile's shared scrollbar
-style: narrow black tracks, dark-red edges, and red handles.
+style: narrow black tracks carry a repeating vertical chain, while the moving thumb is rendered as a small square joiner.
 The mapper's native room title uses an opaque black background with white text and a short red rule underneath, so it belongs visually with the rest of the interface.

 The GUI refreshes these views from the latest GMCP snapshot after login and reconnect. `bootstrap()` is idempotent for the installed package version, so